aisyahhlmn/CusineBook-RecipeMeal-API/README.md

 #Finale Project
 # CusineBook-RecipeMeal-API

-1. Develop a fully functional Electron desktop application based on the user requirements that consists of:
+Developed a fully functional Electron desktop application based on the user requirements that consists of Main form,CRUD form, Application navigation, Menu selection, input instruction, message and feedback from the application by applying aa good prorgamming practices to my developed system.
-•	Main form
-•	CRUD form
-•	Application navigation
-•	Files Submission in GitHub
-•	Menu selection, input instruction, message and feedback from the application

-2. Apply good programming practices to your developed system.

-3. Produce a report consists of:
+There was a completed report on :
-•	Program codes of your system
+•	Program codes of the system
 •	Print screen of the output
 •	Print screen of your generated text file